stuartellis/stuartellis-site-hugo/content/articles/mac-setup.md

     export EDITOR="vim"

+### Setting Up Atom ###

+To install Atom, enter this command in a terminal window:

+    brew cask install atom

-To make Atom your default editor, use this line:
+To make Atom your default editor, use this line in your *~/.bash\_profile* file:

     export EDITOR="atom -w"

-To make Visual Studio Code your default editor, use this line instead:

-    export EDITOR="code -w"

-## Customizing Your Text Editor ##

-You will massively improve your experience with your text editor by adding a useful set of extensions to it.
-The exact extensions that will benefit the most you depend upon the work that you do, but you should always look at version control integration, convenient access to the terminal, and linters for your preferred programming languages and data file formats.

-Atom takes this further: you are expected to install extensions to customize the user interface.
+You are expected to install extensions to customize the user interface.
 For example, these extensions provide some valuable enhancements to the user interface of Atom:

     apm install color-picker file-icons minimap